 If you aren't staying on-site, there are other pet-friendly hotels in the Orlando area.
 You'll just need to verify their pet policies with them.
 You can check out (and book) more Orlando hotels with us here!

 There are kennels located on-property for $15 per pet, per day.
-You can't reserve a spot; the kennels operate on a first-come, first-served basis.
-We chatted with the kennel, and they say that they rarely fill up.
+However, kennel services are not available right now.
+Once services resume, the kennels operate on a first-come, first-served basis (which means no advance reservations).
+We previously chatted with the kennel, and they said that they rarely fill up.
 Still, if you're visiting over a busy weekend or holiday, we suggest getting there right as they open at 8 a.m every day!
 You must also return once during the day to take your furry friend for a walk; you're welcome to leave blankets, toys or any other comforting objects with your pet to make them feel at home!

 Make sure you also bring proof of vaccinations; these are required for your pets to stay at the kennels.
 Oh, and the kennels are only for dogs and cats.
 No exotic pets!
 (Here's looking at you Bearded Dragon Lizard owners!)